Skip to main content

 This includes the offer, acceptance, and consideration, which are the bedrock of contract law.

-• Capacity: The legal ability of each party to enter into the contract.
+• Capacity: Both parties must have the legal ability to enter into the contract.
+Minors or individuals under duress may lack this capacity.

 A legal contract isn't just for show; it's a serious promise you're making.
 Make sure you double-check all the info and that everyone involved really understands what they're agreeing to.